WanderBernardo/Python_Fundamentals/Documents/Conditional_Structures_IF.md

 ![image](https://github.com/user-attachments/assets/a0721860-4aa6-4956-bf3f-55dacaa01ee9)

-Look again, the ":" sign also goes in "elif" and "else".
+Look again, the ":" sign also goes after conditional of the "elif.
 Do part of the structure function.

 ```
 light_color = "green"  # This can be "green", "yellow", or "red"